adaszko/concurrent-ordered-set/README.md

 # Status

 Passes all QuickCheck test cases.
-Here are some performance measurements against `Data.Set`:
+Below are some performance measurements against `Data.Set`.  `p` is the number of hardware threads passed to `+RTS -N`;
+`t` is the median time in seconds of executing each operation 100 times.
+These graphs were generated with `graph-summary.py`.

 ## Absolute